A2R-Lab/DeKA/README.md

+# DeKA: The Deterministic Kaczmarz Algorithm with Greedy Selection
-# Online Parameter Estimation Using the Kaczmarz Method
+and Smoothing for Online Inertial Parameter Estimation

 ### Overview
 This project implements an **online parameter estimation algorithm** leveraging the **Kaczmarz method** to address overdetermined system identification problems efficiently.
 Our algorithm is compared with traditional